 At the top of Little Cottonwood Canyon, the temperatures are significantly cooler than they are in the valley.
 You feel worlds away, and Grizzly Gulch is the perfect short-ish hike to soak it all in.
 Park near the end of the paved Cottonwood Canyon Road, and work your way up the well-traveled Grizzly Gulch trail for a couple of miles.
 You’ll top out at a pass between Little Cottonwood and Big Cottonwood Canyons, with perfect sitting-spots for all.

-Distance: Two miles from parking lot to pass
+Distance: Two miles from the parking lot to the pass

 Difficulty: Easy to moderate